-Submission and approval of plans, etc, for first issue of local safety certificate1
+Submission and approval of plans etc. for first issue of local safety certificate

-- 3. (I) (a) Subject to subregulation (5), for the purposes of the first issue of a local safety certificate, the builder Or owner of a vessel must submit in duplicate to the Authority the following particulars by means of plans, fully dimensional and including detailed specifications of the vessel, for approval by the Authority: - (i) Longitudinal elevation showing the position of bulkheads or built-in non-flooding compartments, hatchways, deck houses and crew spaces; - (ii) midship section showing hull scantlings, deck, bulwarks, frames, doors, stringers and beams: - (iii) any deck openings, ventilators and air pipes. and tanks; - (iv) engine-room layout and pumping arrangements; - (v) steering and propeller shaft arrangements; - (vi) electrical circuit diagram: - (vii) lines plan of scale 1:25. - (b) The specifications must also reflect details of- - (i) anchors and cables; - (ii) life-saving and tire-fighting equipment; and - (iii) navigation lights and sound signals. - (c) Any subsequent modifications or additions to the scantlings, arrangements or equipment shown on approved plans must be submitted to the Authority for approval. - (d) The Authority may direct the submission of additional or more detailed plans or particulars, and may dispense with the requirement to submit certain plans or particulars. - (2) The Authority may, after approving the plans and specifications submitted in respect of a vessel, direct a surveyor to conduct inspections and tests to ensure that the vessel is constructed in accordance with the approved plans and specifications atid the other requirements of these regulations.
+- 4. (1) (a) Subject to subregulation (5), for the purposes of the first issue of a local safety certificate in respect of commercial small vessel, the builder or owner of a vessel must submit in duplicate to the Authority the following particulars by means of plans, fully dimensional and including detailed specifications of the vessel, for approval by the Authority: - (i) longitudinal elevation showing the position of bulkheads or built-in non-flooding compartments, hatchways, deck houses and crew spaces; - (ii) midship section showing hull scantlings, deck, bulwarks, frames, doors, stringers and beams; - (iii) any deck openings, ventilators and air pipes, and tanks; - (iv) engine-room layout and pumping arrangements; - (v) steering and propeller shaft arrangements; - (vi) electrical circuit diagram; - (vii) lines plan of scale 1:25. - (b) The specifications must also reflect details of- - (i) anchors and cables;